alter5/citygo-backend-nodejs/README.md

 # Setup
 First, get a copy of the .env file
-* This file contains environment variables, including API keys for Google Maps and Unsplashed
+* This file contains environment variables, including the Google Maps and Unsplashed API keys
 * These variables are accessible from the config.js module for application-wide use

 Then, install nvm and run the command "nvm install" and then "nvm use"